James2239/UN-Habitant-Project-Manger-App/README.md

 - `init_db.py` — Initialize database
 - `DEPLOYMENT.md` — Step-by-step deployment guide

-## Screenshots
-_Add screenshots of the dashboard and CRUD interface here._

 ## License
 MIT or UN-Habitat internal use (update as appropriate)